Swinging through northern Wisconsin: Hayward

 The mature trees and new grading give the feel of some of the classic big-city country clubs.
 The newer nine plays more open and has a fresher championship style.

-Hayward Golf consistently is rated as one of the best in the state and is wildly popular among the locals as well as seasonal residents.
-With green fees peaking at $41 in the middle of summer and less the rest of the season, it is no surprise that the course has been named a Top 100 Good Value by Golf Digest magazine.
+Hayward Golf consistently is rated as one of the best in the state and is popular among the locals as well as seasonal residents.
+It's been named a Top 100 Good Value by Golf Digest magazine.

-Across town is Hayward’s newest course, the Pete Dye-designed Big Fish Golf Club.
-Dye, best known for the Stadium Course at TPC Sawgrass in Florida, always has something up his sleeve, and at Big Fish, he was able to combine a flat half-links course with a rolling half-woods course.
+Across town is the Pete Dye-designed Big Fish Golf Club.
+Dye, best known for the Stadium Course at TPC Sawgrass in Florida, was able to combine a flat half-links course with a rolling half-woods course.

 The result is two nines that could not be more different from each other, but it makes for very entertaining golf.